bismuthfoundation/BismuthRPC/RPCServer/Commands.md

 * dumpwallet  -  (filename)  -  version 0.13.0 Exports all wallet private keys to file.
   Thanks @rvanduiven

 * dumpprivkey  -  (bismuthaddress)  -  Reveals the private key corresponding to (bismuthaddress)

+* createrawtransaction  -  (fromaddress, toaddress, amount, optional data, optional timestamp)
+  Bismuthd: Creates an unsigned transaction, output is a list, mempool compatible.
+  The format and interface of this method are *NOT* bitcoind compatible because of structural differences.

+* signrawtransaction  -  (unsigned raw transaction)
+  Bismuthd: Adds signature to a raw transaction and returns the resulting raw transaction.
+  The "from" address has to be in our wallet.
+Key will be fetched and used to sign.
+  The format and interface of this method are *NOT* bitcoind compatible because of structural differences.

-* getblocknumber  -   * Deprecated.
-Removed in version 0.7.
+* getblocknumber  -   * Deprecated in bitcoind version 0.7.
 Use getblockcount.
+Left for compatibility purposes.

 * getblockcount  -   * Returns the number of blocks in the longest block chain.